flareman/homebridge-caddx-interlogix/README.md

 When I started writing this plugin, there was no other option available for what I needed to do, which is integrating the NX-595E with Apple's Homekit and Home.app.
 After months of researching, I stumbled across the work of [Chris Caron](https://github.com/caronc) and his [UltraSync](https://github.com/caronc/ultrasync) project, which is essentially a library and CLI wrapper for the NX-595E written in Python.
 I started transferring the entire library to NodeJS using TypeScript, and finally ended up with [node-nx-595e](https://github.com/flareman/node-nx-595e): my own implementation of a library able to connect with the network interface, issue commands to it and report back with the system's state.

-The next step was porting the library to a Homebridge plugin. homebridge-nx595e is exactly that: a plugin for Homebridge that allows for the integration I initially wanted to have.
+The next step was porting the library to a Homebridge plugin. homebridge-caddx-interlogix is exactly that: a plugin for Homebridge that allows for the integration I initially wanted to have.
 I expanded upon the original work of Chris, adding chime control and sensor reporting, and the plugin feels steady enough to use on a daily basis.
 Sadly, Interlogix is going out of business, which means that this will eventually grow to become a legacy support piece of software.
 Then again, this means that the device has an end-of-life feature lock, which would make further debug and (maybe?) feature integration more stable.

 Feel free to contact me with any suggestions.
 I will try to keep an eye on pull requests and the issue tracker, if my day job life allows it.
 If you feel like it, you can [buy me a coffee](https://paypal.me/flareman?locale.x=en_US) :).
 Also make sure to thank [Chris](https://github.com/caronc) for his original work, it was what made this possible.